NicosNicolaou16/ImagePickerAndroid/README.md

 Note: The example project does not include examples for all methods. <br />

-The library contains/features:

-- Picker for a single image from the gallery.
-- Picker for multiple images from the gallery (up to 9 images).
-- Camera picker for a single image (with permission handling - manage the scenario where camera permission is permanently denied by directing the user to the app settings to modify the permission or can use the onPermanentCameraPermissionDenied() callback to implement your own custom logic).
-- Video picker.
-- Retrieve the base64 value.
-- Image scaling (resize) – available only for images.
-- All of the above features are also supported in Jetpack Compose.
-- New updates coming soon!
-Feel free to share your suggestions.

-Reasons to use this library

-- It supports both Activity and Fragment with XML, as well as Jetpack Compose, ensuring compatibility with various Android development approaches.
-- The library provides a user-friendly way to integrate image picking functionalities, saving time and effort.
-- It offers advanced features like base64 encoding support and image scaling, enhancing your app's image handling capabilities.

 ## 🌟 Features

 This library is designed to simplify media selection in your Android app with a robust set of